A general framework for cyclic and fine-tuned causal models and their compatibility with space-time: Preliminaries: Acyclic and faithful causal models

 We first briefly review the literature on classical and non-classical causal models, where cause-effect relationships are typically taken to be acyclic and assumed not to be fine-tuned, before developing a model where these assumptions are relaxed.

-A causal structure can be represented as a Directed Graph (DG) over several nodes, some of which are labelled observed and some unobserved, typically this is taken to be a Directed Acyclic Graph (DAG).
+A causal structure can be represented as a directed graph over several nodes, some of which are labelled observed and some unobserved, typically this is taken to be a Directed Acyclic Graph (DAG).
 Each observed node corresponds to a classical random variable\footnote{These may represent settings or outcomes of an experiment for example.}, while each unobserved node is associated with a classical, quantum or post-quantum system.
+The causal structures we consider in this paper always feature observed random variables and we will denote the union $S_1\cup S_2$ of any two sets $S_1$ and $S_2$ of random variables by $S_1S_2$.
 A causal structure is called \emph{classical} (denoted $\mathcal{G}^\rC$), \emph{quantum} (denoted $\mathcal{G}^\rQ$) or \emph{GPT} (denoted $\mathcal{G}^\rG$) depending on the nature of the unobserved nodes, where GPT stands for generalised probabilistic theory~\cite{Barrett07}.
-Edges of causal graphs will be denoted using $\longrsquigarrow$, as it will be useful to later classify these edges into solid $\longrightarrow$ and dashed $\xdashrightarrow{}$ ones based on certain operational conditions for detecting causation.
+Edges of causal graphs will be denoted using $\longrsquigarrow$, and it will be useful to later classify these edges as solid $\longrightarrow$ or dashed $\xdashrightarrow{}$ based on certain operational conditions for detecting causation.
 The following definition of \emph{cause} is implicit in the meaning of such a causal structure.

 \begin{definition}[Cause] Given a causal structure represented by a directed graph $\cG$, possibly containing observed as well as unobserved nodes, we say that a node $N_i$ is a \emph{cause} of another node $N_j$ if there is a directed path $N_i\longrsquigarrow\ldots\longrsquigarrow N_j$ from $N_i$ to $N_j$ in $\cG$.
 More generally, we say that a set of nodes $S_1$ is a cause of a disjoint set of nodes $S_2$ if there exist nodes $N_i\in S_1$ and $N_j\in S_2$ such that $N_i$ is a cause of $N_j$. \end{definition}